Dental Care for Young Patients

 • Dental Injury

-A cracked or broken tooth from an accident may not heal properly, especially if the root is damaged.
-Removing the tooth can help protect surrounding teeth and support healthy oral development and proper bite alignment.
+A cracked or broken tooth from an accident may not heal well, especially if the root is damaged.
+Removing the tooth may reduce the risk of damage to surrounding teeth and support normal oral development.

 • Orthodontic Needs

 To create space before orthodontic treatment, a dentist may remove specific baby teeth.
-Gentle tooth removal for kids can guide adult teeth into alignment and support bite development as the jaw continues to grow.
+Baby tooth removal in Bunbury may assist adult teeth in moving into better alignment and support bite development as the jaw continues to grow.

 How Tooth Extractions Support Your Child’s Oral Health